jimfilippou/rapid-flask/README.md

 + You can import blueprints to init.py with just 2 lines,
 + You can clean up your code with linters
 + You can run tests with no setup
-+ You can use some prebuilt tools and buils others
++ You can use some prebuilt tools and buids some others yourself
 + You can contribute to this repo, i don't bite